Matrix Completion from Noisy Entries: Introduction

 Our first result shows that, in great generality, the rank-$r$ projection of $\tN^E$ provides a reasonable approximation of $M$.
-Throughout this paper, without loss of generality, we assume $\alpha\equiv m/n \geq 1$. \begin{thm} Let $N= M+Z$, where $M$ has rank $r$, and assume that the subset of revealed entries $E\subseteq [m]\times [n]$ is uniformly random with size $|E|$.
+We define $\tZ^E$ to be an $m \times n$ matrix obtained from $Z^E$, after the trimming step of the pseudocode above, that is, by setting to zero the over-represented rows and columns. \begin{thm} Let $N= M+Z$, where $M$ has rank $r$, and assume that the subset of revealed entries $E\subseteq [m]\times [n]$ is uniformly random with size $|E|$.
+Let $\Mmax = \max_{(i,j) \in [m] \times [n]} |M_{ij}|$.
 Then there exists numerical constants $C$ and $C'$ such that